MEO Arena: Other staged events

-One of the most remarkable non-sporting events to ever take place there were the MTV Europe Music Awards in 2005.
+One of the most notable non-sporting events to ever take place there were the MTV Europe Music Awards in 2005.

 In 2018, Altice Arena staged the 63rd annual Eurovision Song Contest, where Netta won with her song "Toy" for Israel.

 In 2022, Altice Arena staged the BLAST Premier Spring Finals 2022 for the Counter-Strike: Global Offensive (CS:GO) video game, which was won by Natus Vincere.